 Create a theme of the template css files

-However, when I tried to run the page, it crashed with this info:
+When I then tried to run the page, it crashed with this info:

 Using themed css files requires a header control on the page. (e.g. <head runat="server" />).